melange-re/melange-re.github.io/docs/package-management.md

 ### Unpublished opam packages

-Some packages may have a `dune` file, `dune-project` file and an `.opam` file, but they are not yet published in the official opam repository.
+Some packages may have an `.opam` file, but they are not yet published in the official opam repository.
 These packages should be installed using `opam pin`, e.g., `opam pin add melange-fetch.dev https://github.com/melange-community/melange-fetch`.
 The project `.opam` file should then be updated in two places:

 ```text
 ...